vokal/Vokoder/README.md

 // A number formatter will do the same, turning strings into NSNumbers NSNumberFormatter *numberFormatter = [NSNumberFormatter new];
 NSArray *maps = @[
-                  VOK_MAP_FOREIGN_TO_LOCAL(@"first_name", firstName),   //the first argument is the foreign key VOK_MAP_FOREIGN_TO_LOCAL(@"last_name", lastName),     //the second argument is the local attribute VOK_MAP_FOREIGN_TO_LOCAL(@"ss_num", socialSecurityNumber),
+                  VOKMapForeignToLocalClassProperty(@"first_name", VOKPerson, firstName), //the first argument is the foreign key, VOKMapForeignToLocalClassProperty(@"last_name", VOKPerson, lastName),   //second argument is the class, and then local property
+                  VOKMapForeignToLocalClassProperty(@"ss_num", VOKPerson, socialSecurityNumber),
                   [VOKManagedObjectMap mapWithForeignKeyPath:@"salary"
-                                                 coreDataKey:VOK_CDSELECTOR(salary)
+                                                 coreDataKey:VOKKeyForInstanceOf(VOKPerson, salary)
                                              numberFormatter:numberFormatter],
                   [VOKManagedObjectMap mapWithForeignKeyPath:@"dob"
-                                                 coreDataKey:VOK_CDSELECTOR(dateOfBirth)
+                                                 coreDataKey:VOKKeyForInstanceOf(VOKPerson, dateOfBirth)
                                                dateFormatter:dateFormatter],
                   ];
-// VOK_CDSELECTOR will prevent you from specifying a nonexistent attribute
+// VOKKeyForInstanceOf(...) will prevent you from specifying a property that does not exist on a specific class
 // The unique key is an NSString to uniquely identify local entities.
-If nil each import can create duplicate objects.
+If nil, each import can create duplicate objects.
-VOKManagedObjectMapper *mapper = [VOKManagedObjectMapper mapperWithUniqueKey:VOK_CDSELECTOR(ticketNumber)
+VOKManagedObjectMapper *mapper = [VOKManagedObjectMapper mapperWithUniqueKey:VOKKeyForInstanceOf(VOKPerson, ticketNumber)
                                                                      andMaps:maps];
-// By default missing parameters and null parameters in the import data will nil out an attribute's value
+// By default, missing parameters and null parameters in the import data will nil out an attribute's value
-// With ignoreNullValueOverwrites set to YES the maps will leave set attributes alone unless new data is provided. mapper.ignoreNullValueOverwrites = YES;
+// With ignoreNullValueOverwrites set to YES, the maps will leave existing attributes alone unless new data is provided. mapper.ignoreNullValueOverwrites = YES;
-// By default Vokoder will complain about every single parameter that can't be set
+// By default, Vokoder will complain about every single parameter that can't be set.
-// With ignoreOptionalNullValues set to YES Vokoder will not warn about mismatched classes or null/nil values mapper.ignoreOptionalNullValues = YES;
+// With ignoreOptionalNullValues set to YES, Vokoder will not warn about mismatched classes or null/nil values. mapper.ignoreOptionalNullValues = YES;
 // Set the mapper and Vokoder will handle the rest.
 [[VOKCoreDataManager sharedInstance] setObjectMapper:mapper
-                                            forClass:[SomeManagedObjectSubclass class]];
+                                            forClass:[VOKPerson class]];
 ```

 Once the mapper is set Vokoder can turn Foundation objects in to managed objects and then back again to Foundation objects.